Should couples have a separate or joint bank account?

 Riddle also points to the ability to fund other savings goals, such as IRAs, and says “it creates unity regardless of income differences between the couple.”

-But those benefits of closeness can also create significant problems, and what looks like a benefit of unity or commitment at first may turn into a straitjacket.
+But those benefits of closeness can also create significant problems, and in some cases, that commitment could be more of a constraint than a harmonizer.

 “Before joining your finances together, you were never accountable to someone else for your spending decisions,” says Grippo-Martinez.
 “Now you have someone looking over your shoulder and reviewing the statements.”